01 of 11

 09 of 11

 Everything about this vine is riotous.
-The heart-shaped leaves have purple veining on the under-sides.
+The heart-shaped leaves have purple veining on the undersides.
 The stems have a deep-purple cast.
-The profuse blooms are a rich lavender and the glossy pods are almost day glow purple.
-At one time this was an important foraged food source, but now it is mostly grown as an ornamental.
+The profuse blooms are a rich lavender, and the glossy pods are an almost day-glow purple.
+At one time, the purple hyacinth bean (Lablab purpureus) was an important foraged food source, but now it is mostly grown as an ornamental.
 The vines grow quickly and start flowering early.
-Flowering tapers off, as the pods begin to form, but the plants remain attractive and continue spiraling upward.
+Flowering tapers off as the pods begin to form, but the plants remain attractive and continue spiraling upward.

-These are... best direct sown in the garden.
+Purple hyacinth bean is best grown by direct-sowing in the garden.
 As with so many flowering vines, the seeds are tough and germinate better if scarified first.
-Flowering generally starts in mid-summer and continues on through fall.
-Once there are a lot of seed pods forming, the flowering will diminish, but the pods are just as attractive, if not more so.
+Flowering generally starts in midsummer and continues through fall.
+When there are a lot of seed pods forming, the flowering will diminish, though this is not a drawback because the pods are just as attractive as the flowers, if not more so.

 10 of 11

 Runner beans, like hyacinth beans, are generally grown for their ornamental flowers.
-However Scarlet Runner beans make a nice eating bean, when harvested young.
-Because the flowers are so lovely (and there are so many of them), you can understand why it's gained a reputation as a flowering vine.
+However, scarlet runner beans (Phaseolus coccineus) make a nice edible bean when harvested young.
+Because the flowers are so lovely (and there are so many of them), you can understand why it has gained a reputation as a flowering vine.

 11 of 11

-Sweet Pea flowers look delicate, but this is a tough little vine that favors the cooler temperatures of spring and fall.
+Sweet peas (Lathyrus odoratus) look delicate, but this is a tough little vine that favors the cooler temperatures of spring and fall.
 The flowers are known for their heavy, sweet fragrance, but not all new cultivars are scented.
-Be sure to read the seed packet before buying.
+Read the seed packet before buying.

-Sweet peas make great cut flowers.
+Sweet peas make wonderful cut flowers.
 The more you cut, the longer the plants will bloom.
-A great way to use Sweet Peas is to grow them in the vegetable garden, with your pole beans.
-They add color and fragrance, but they also entice more... bees and other pollinating insects.
+If you grow them in the vegetable garden with your pole beans, they add color and fragrance, and they also entice more bees and other pollinating insects to your veggie plants.

-Sweet peas can be direct sown about the same time as edible peas, They have a hard seed coating and scarification will speed germination.
-If you want to get a head start, you can sow seed indoors, about 4 - 6 weeks before your last frost date and transplant outdoors after all danger of frost.
-When the plants reach about 3-6 in. tall, pinch the seedlings to encourage strong side shoots.
+Sweet peas can be direct sown about the same time as edible peas.
+They have a hard seed coating, and scarification will speed germination.
+If you want to get a head start, you can sow seed indoors, about four to six weeks before your last frost date and transplant outdoors after all danger of frost has passed.
+When the plants reach about 3 to 6 inches tall, pinch the seedlings to encourage strong side shoots.

-Don't be afraid to cut your sweet peas.
-The more you cut, they more buds they will set.
-Vines climb about 6 - 8 ft. tall.
+Don't be afraid to cut your sweet peas; the more you cut, they more buds they will set.
+Vines climb about 6 to 8 feet tall.